-Originally named The Coleman Theatre Beautiful, the now, Coleman Theatre is located at 103 N Main, on Route 66 in historic downtown Miami.
+Originally named The Coleman Theatre Beautiful, the now Coleman Theatre is located in historic downtown Miami.
 The Coleman Theatre was built by George L. Coleman Sr in 1929 at a cost of $600,000 and was designed by the Boller Brothers of Kansas City, Missouri.
-In 1983 is was added to the National Register of Historic Places.
+In 1983 it was added to the National Register of Historic Places.

 'The Mighty Wurlitzer', the original Pipe Organ, returned to The Coleman after being restored, refurbished and enhanced and continues to entertain audiences on a regular basis.